pavani-weerakoon/pavani-weerakoon/README.md

 - 👋 Hi, I’m Pavani Weerakoon, a Software Engineering undergraduate student at University of Westminster👩‍🎓
-- 👀 I’m interested in  Android Application development, Front-end and back-end.
+- 👀 I’m interested in  Android Application development, Front-end and back-end development.
 - 🌱 I’m working on applications using Angular, java, python,css,java script and html.
-- 📫 How to reach me pavaniweerakoon1999@gmail.com